This is the multi-page printable view of this section. Click here to print.

 The allowance must also follow the MARECO model: the extra time isn’t added evenly over the whole path, it is computed in a way that requires knowing the whole path.
 This is done to optimize the energy used by the train.

-2. If there are conflict, the first one is considered.
+2. If there are conflict, we try to remove the first one.

 4. This process is repeated iteratively until no conflict is found.